hetalang/heta-specifications/actions.md

 #insert one::S { compartment: comp1 };
 ```

-This statement should throw the error because class is unknown.
+This statement should throw the error because class is not indicated.

 ## update

-The update only change the properties of existed component without creating a new one.
+The `update` action only changes the properties of existed component without creating a new one.

+If an updated property exists it will be rewritten by a new value.
+The current version of standard makes an exception for assignment property in `Record` instances.
+For these updates the subproperty will be added to the assignment dictionary.

 ### Example 1
 ```heta